awsdocs/aws-xray-developer-guide/doc-source/xray-gettingstarted.md

 The other three custom rules apply a five percent rate with no fixed target to session, game, and state reads \(GET requests\)\.
 This minimizes the number of traces for periodic calls that the front end makes automatically every few seconds to ensure the content is up to date\.
 For all other requests, the file defines a default rate of one request per second and a rate of 10 percent\.

 The sample application also shows how to use advanced features such as manual SDK client instrumentation, creating additional subsegments, and outgoing HTTP calls\.
-For more information, see \.
+For more information, see [AWS X\-Ray Sample Application](xray-scorekeep.md)\.

 ## Clean Up<a name="xray-gettingstarted-cleanup"></a>